Infineon/mtb-example-psoc4-msclp-liquid-tolerant-proximity/README.md

    <details><summary><b>Using CLI</b></summary>

      From the terminal, execute the `make program` command to build and program the application using the default toolchain to the default target.
-The target and the toolchain are specified manually:
+The target and the toolchain are specified manually.
       ```
       make program TARGET=<BSP> TOOLCHAIN=<toolchain>
       ```